Arcia’s HR gives Brewers 5-4 win, stopping Twins streak at 6

 After an RBI single by rookie Luis Arraez and a three-run homer by Byron Buxton , both with two outs in the second inning against Brewers starter Gio Gonzalez, the Twins stopped scoring.
 Gonzalez settled down and retired the last six batters he faced.
 Then the bullpen finished with 4 1/3 scoreless innings, scattering three singles.

-Jeremy Jeffress, Junior Guerra and Corbin Burnes (1-3) bridged the gap to Hader.
+Jeremy Jeffress, Junior Guerra and Corbin Burnes (1-3) bridged the gap to Hader, who notched his 13th save with a two-inning appearance.

 The crowd of 29,167 included at least an even split with Brewers fans, the local contingent likely lessened by an all-day downpour that dampened the Memorial Day holiday and didn’t stop until shortly before first pitch.